xuhaoyuan/XCategories/README.md

 ## License

-XCategories is available under the MIT license.
+XHYCategories is available under the MIT license.
 See the LICENSE file for more info.